Log in

 Tom Alter is an assistant professor of history at Texas State University where he specializes in labor, working-class, and Texas history.
 He is the author of Toward A Cooperative Commonwealth: The Transplanted Roots of Farmer-Labor Radicalism in Texas (University of Illinois Press, 2022).
 He also has articles published on interactions between Texas Socialists and Mexican revolutionaries, the 2012 Chicago Teachers Union strike, and Occupy Wall Street.

-Secretary | Thomas J. Adams, University of South Alabama
+Secretary | Alexandra Finley, University of Pittsburgh

-Graduate Representative | Justin Jolly, Texas Christian University
+Graduate Representative | Cole Wicker, University of Georgia

 CONTACT Southern Labor Studies Association